Layers of Learning Curriculum Guide

 The arts goes through history, more or less, chronologically, following the history units.
 We do step out and do units like "poetry" and "fairy tales" out of order now and then.

 Here are some resources for Layers of Learning users.
-We hope they will help you make your homeschool into a Layers of Learning family style brain feeding machine.
+We hope they will help you create a Layers of Learning family-style homeschool.

 Then Into Units

 Each year is divided further into twenty units.